 If you are new to skiing or snowboarding and are enrolling in ski school lessons (which we highly recommended), then plan to take several days of skiing at the same resort so that you can progress within their program and have some consistency.
 The number of days in ski school (we recommend at least three) will help determine the length of your ski trip.
 You are likely to improve exceedingly by skiing several days in one trip.
 If you take several days to learn, you could be cruising the blues by the end of your journey.

 How to Get the Most Time for Your Money

 Purchasing an Epic Pass is a great way to remove the financial and emotional strain of deciding how many days you need for your ski trip.
 If you are planning a single trip, consider the Epic 4-Day Pass.
-If you are planning more than one trip, then an Epic Unlimited Pass is a great deal for unlimited use during the 2018-2019 season.
-There are no blackout dates, and the passes can be used at a number of family-friendly ski resorts such as Vail, Beaver Creek, Breckenridge, Keystone, Park City and more.
+If you are planning more than one trip, then an Epic Unlimited Pass is a great deal for unlimited use during the 2019-2020 season.
+The passes can be used at a number of family-friendly ski resorts In Colorado, Lake Tahoe and Utah.
+Crested Butte is among the latest to join the pass.
 You've got just a little time left to purchase the Epic Pass for this season, so hop on it!

 Now that you have a better sense of how many days you need for a ski trip, next step is to pick your ski resort and hop to it!
 For you seasoned skiers, how do you decide how many days you need for a ski trip?
 Share your tips below!